Learn How to Code in 2021 with These Free Online Classes

 HTML.com hosts a free HTML tutorial for absolute beginners.
 If you’re ready to learn how to code for free, you could do worse than start with something this straightforward.

-w3schools offers this free HTML tutorial, which is ideal for anyone wondering how to learn coding and overwhelmed with the idea of starting.
+w3schools offers a free HTML tutorial, which is ideal for anyone wondering how to learn coding and overwhelmed with the idea of starting.
 Consider this your step one.

 Get your free, interactive HTML tutorial on at Learn-HTML.org.

-Codecademy has free courses on all things coding, so you’d best believe they have an intro to HTML.
+Codecademy has free courses on all things, well, coding — so of course they have an intro to HTML.
 The ideal starting point when you’re just starting to learn how to code.

-Conquer the most fundamental of all coding skills (HTML) with this codeconquest tutorial.
+Conquer the most fundamental of all coding skills (HTML) with a codeconquest tutorial.

 If you want to learn to code online truly, really, you’re going to need to learn CSS eventually.
 So why not rip the BandAid off?